MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 When the external table uses impersonation authentication or the query references tables in other databases, the job must be configured with a [managed identity](../../../managed-identities-overview.md).
 Then, the continuous export can be performed on behalf of the managed identity, which is used for authentication across the Azure resources.

-In this article, you'll learn how to configure a system-assigned or user-assigned managed identity and use that identity to set up a continuous export job to an Azure Storage or SQL Server external table.
+In this article, you'll learn how to configure a system-assigned or user-assigned managed identity and use that identity to create a continuous export job to an Azure Storage or SQL Server external table.

 ## Prerequisites